 It’s also not beyond the bounds of possibility that Helena, Nadia and the “best male friend” are more or less made up, themselves, genuine fictive constructs.
 Ours is not to know.
 Il n’y a pas de hors-texte, says the theorist.
 There is nothing outside the text.
 Though of course there is: the book jacket copy is a classic example of the paratext.
 As always, how we read books is partly a result of how we come to those books, or how they come to us.

 This, after all, is why I picked up that copy of Beautiful Mutants, in the low-ceilinged back room of that remaindered bookshop, all those years ago: because it felt like serendipity.
-This wasn’t being pushed on me by a bookshop, or a promotional campaign.
+This wasn’t being pushed on me by a bookshop, or a literary gatekeeper, or a promotional campaign.
 This was a book that had failed to find its intended readership, and had found me instead.
 And that, combined with that amazing cover, and that bold, half-faded V on the spine, was enough.